How Post-Training Reshapes LLMs: A Mechanistic View on Knowledge, Truthfulness, Refusal, and Confidence: Internal Belief of Truthfulness

-To further investigate the generalizability, we utilize $\mathbf{t}$ as the weight of logistic regression to construct an MM probe to classify whether a statement is true~\citep{marks2024geometrytruthemergentlinear} by $p = \sigma(h_i^l(s)^T \mathbf{t}^l), \text{ where } s \in \mathcal{D^{\text{train}}}$, and $\sigma$ is the sigmoid function.
-We train the probe on five datasets and test its performance on another dataset.
-We conduct model-transfer experiments, training the probe on the hidden representations of true/false statements generated by one model and evaluating its accuracy in classifying representations generated by other models.
-We compare the accuracy of training the probe on \mPost ($p_{\mPost}$) and applying it on \mPost's test representations (baseline) versus training it on \mOne ($p_{\mOne}$) and applying it to \mPost's test representations (forward transfer).
-Table~\ref{tab:probe_transfer_acc} presents the results.
-The probe classification accuracies across \mOne, \mThree, and \mTwo are very similar.
-Across all datasets, $p_{\mOne}$ achieves comparable accuracy to $p_{\mThree}$ and $p_{\mTwo}$ when applying on \mThree and \mTwo's test representations, with little differences ($\Delta$).
-Experiments on the Mistral model family also verify this conclusion, as shown in Appendix~\ref{section:appendix_truthfulness}.
-These findings suggest that the direction corresponding to truthfulness is preserved in post-training.
+To further investigate the generalizability, we utilize $\mathbf{t}^{l}$ as a probe to classify whether a statement $s \in \mathcal{D^{\text{train}}}$ is true~\citep{marks2024geometrytruthemergentlinear}, i.e., compute $p = \sigma(h_i^l(s)^T \mathbf{t}^l)$ with $\sigma$ being the sigmoid function.
+We train the probe on five datasets and test its performance on a separate test dataset.
+We also conduct transfer experiments across models, training the probe on the hidden representations generated by one model and evaluating its accuracy in classifying representations generated by other models.
+For example, we compare the (baseline) accuracy of a probe trained for \mPost ($p_{\mPost}$) and applied on \mPost's test representations ($h_{\mPost}$) versus the (forward-transfer) accuracy of a probe trained on \mOne ($p_{\mOne}$) and similarly applied to $h_{\mPost}$.
+Table~\ref{tab:probe_transfer_acc} presents the results, and the probe classification accuracies across \mOne, \mThree, and \mTwo are very similar.
+Especially, $p_{\mOne}$ achieves very similar accuracies to $p_{\mThree}$ and $p_{\mTwo}$ when applied to \mThree and \mTwo's test representations across all datasets.
+Experiments on the Mistral models also show similar results (see Appendix~\ref{section:appendix_truthfulness}).

 {\textsc{ins}\xspace}